ous-uio-bioinfo-core/batch-adjust-warning-reports/reanalysis/Leek2012/sva_tutorial_sanity_checks.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.svg)

-The p-values from the analysis when ComBat adjusted data is used shows a rather huge skewness, and a lot of genes would falsely been reported as differentially  expressed.
+The p-values from the analysis when ComBat adjusted data is used shows a rather huge skewness, and a lot of genes would falsely have been reported as differentially  expressed.

 The next example is described as a simplified version of ComBat.